-The unexpected periodicity defect (dUNP) is calculated at the MT layer.
+The unexpected periodicity defect is calculated at the MT layer.
 It detects the configuration of different periodicities at different MEPs belonging to the same MEG.

 Its detection and clearance are defined in Figure 6-2.
-The <Defect> in Figure 6-2 is dUNP The <Event> in Figure 6-2 is the unexpectedPeriod event and the Period is the Period carried in the CC-V packet that triggered the event, unless an earlier CC-V packet triggering an unexpectedPeriod event carried a greater period.
+The <Defect> in Figure 6-2 is dUNP.
+The <Event> in Figure 6-2 is the unexpectedPeriod event and the "Period" is the period carried in the CC-V packet that triggered the event, unless an earlier CC-V packet triggering an unexpectedPeriod event carried a greater period.

-6.1.4.2 Unexpected class of service (CoS) defect (dUNC)
+6.1.4.2 Unexpected CoS defect (dUNC)

-The unexpected class of service (CoS) defect (dUNC) is detected at the MT layer.
+The unexpected CoS defect is detected at the MT layer.
 It detects the configuration error of different CoS at different MEPs belonging to the same MEG.

-Its detection and clearance are defined in Figure 6-2.
+Its detection and clearance are defined Figure 6-2.

 The <Defect> in Figure 6-2 is dUNC.
-The <Event> in Figure 6-2 is the unexpectedCoS event and the Period is the period associated with the CC-V packet that triggered the event, unless an earlier CC-V packet triggering an unexpectedCoS event carried a greater period.
+The <Event> in Figure 6-2 is the unexpectedCoS event and the "Period" is the period associated with the CC-V packet that triggered the event, unless an earlier CC-V packet triggering an unexpectedCoS event carried a greater period.